tkw1536/jMap/README.md

-# CollegeMap
+# jMap

 This is a project which provides an interactive map of the college I live in.
 Done together with my roommate.

-See the demo at http://tkw1536.github.io/CollegeMap/ (external mode only)
+See the demo at http://tkw1536.github.io/jMap/ (external mode only)

 ## How it works